Key Performance Indicators are one of the most important tools a business has at its disposal.

 Once all these criteria have been met, a KPI can be properly designed and implemented with confidence.
-However, it will need monitoring and some tinkering may be necessary once the KPI has been fully integrated.
+However, it will need monitoring and adjustment as time goes on once the KPI has been fully integrated.

-Three of the most common types of KPIs are for:
+Three of the most common types of KPIs are designed for:

-Although company KPIs might sound rather broad in its ambitions, they can be, and in fact typically should be, focused on specific areas of company performance.
-For customer metrics, these can be as diverse as acquisition, lifetime value of customers, retention and customer loyalty.
+Although company KPIs might sound rather broad in their ambitions, they typically should be focused on specific areas of company performance.
+For customer metrics, these can be as diverse as acquisition, lifetime value of customers, retention, or customer loyalty.

-On the employee side, KPIs are often used to measure certain business goals, performance (including measuring the strengths of specific employees).
-Well-being is increasingly an important issue and is related employee retention rates, both of which can also be perfectly gauged with the right tools.
+On the employee side, KPIs are often used to measure certain business goals and performance – including measuring the strengths of specific employees.

-KPIs for marketing requires vastly different insights than KPIs for sales, as is the case for human resources, or any other department you can think.
-For this reason, Key Performance Indicators for teams are one of the most varied of all its types.
+KPIs for marketing require vastly different insights than KPIs for sales.
+In the same way, human resources, the finance team, legal, or any other department track and measure different KPIs.
+For this reason, key performance indicators for teams are one of the most unique.

-Marketing groups often require some of the most complex KPIs, with generated sales and brand awareness at the heart of their focus.
-This might include Google Analytic KPIs with its in-depth conversion rate data (the percentage of visitors who have taken the desired action, such as sales or subscriptions).
+Marketing teams, for their part, often require some of the most complex KPIs, with generated sales and brand awareness at the heart of their focus.
+This might include gathering quantitative data from an analytics source or gathering qualitative data.

-Human Resources (HR) teams again have a less easily defined set of metrics to measure, such as the previously mentioned employee happiness and turnover.
+KPIs for Human Resources (HR) teams have a less easily defined set of metrics to measure, such as the previously mentioned employee happiness and turnover.
 They may also measure how long it takes to fill a position and the number of responses to a given vacancy.

-An E-Commerce KPI might be employed to measure the success of a revamped website, for example, all well presented in a Google Analytics KPI control panel.
-KPIs for websites are, in fact, the most numerous, with lead generation, sessions, bounce rates, e-commerce conversion rates, and sales all concisely presented on the platform.
+KPIs for websites are the most numerous spanning across lead generation, sessions, bounce rates, e-commerce conversion rates, and sales all concisely presented on the platform.

 It should be noted that employing too many KPIs for any aspect of a business can dilute its focus and confuse matters greatly.
 This is where careful preplanning and clearly defined goals can help.